elisascanu/elisascanu.github.io/index.md

 ## Research

 I am currently working on investigating extra-chromosomal DNA (ecDNA) proliferation through agent-based modeling.
 I am also part of the team [eDyNAmiC](https://cancergrandchallenges.org/teams/edynamic).
-Precisely, my research focuses on understanding the dynamics of multiple ecDNAs in an expanding cell population.
-I use computational and analytical methodologies, informed with available data.
+During my PhD, my research focused on understanding the dynamics of multiple ecDNAs in an expanding cell population.
+I developed mathematical frameworks, informed by available data, and investigated them in order to understand from a theoretical point of view how multiple ecDNA types propagate and co-exist in growing cell populations.

+In my Postdoctoral position, I am now developing a project to study the dynamics of ecDNA in blood as part of circulating tumor DNA (ctDNA).
+I am using computational and analytical methodologies, informed with available data.

 I am also interested in general population dynamics, mutational patterns, cancer evolution.

-In my PhD, I focused majorly on developing mathematical frameworks, informed by available data, and investigating them in order to understand from a theoretical point of view how multiple ecDNA types propagate and co-exist in growing cell populations.

 ## Publications